 There are five Country songs on the countdown, but only four of them charted in the Country Top 40.
 This one is the highest at #20, and it will still move up another nine places.
 A song from a time when uniting the country still seemed like a reality, and it’s us vs. them meant the people vs. the government.

 19. Should’ve Never Let You Go – Neil Sedaka & Dara Sedaka

-The song was originally written and recorded as Should’ve Never Let Her Go on Neil’s 1978 LP All You Need Is The Music.
-He should have left it there, but Neil wanted to help his daughter out with her singing career and thus, you get this.
+The song was initially written and recorded as Should’ve Never Let Her Go on Neil’s 1978 LP All You Need Is The Music.
+He should have left it there, but Neil wanted to help his daughter out with her singing career, and thus, you get this.
 The vocals sound like they were taught by a junior high chorus teacher.